Trypanosomatida

 Trypanosomatida is a group of kinetoplastid unicellular organisms distinguished by having only a single flagellum.
 The name is derived from the Greek trypano (borer) and soma (body) because of the corkscrew-like motion of some trypanosomatid species.
 All members are exclusively parasitic, found primarily in insects.
 A few genera have life-cycles involving a secondary host, which may be a vertebrate, invertebrate or plant.
 These include several species that cause major diseases in humans.
 Some trypanosomatida are intracellular parasites, with the important exception of Trypanosoma brucei.

 Medical importance

 The three major human diseases caused by trypanosomatids are; African trypanosomiasis (sleeping sickness, caused by Trypanosoma brucei and transmitted by tsetse flies), South American trypanosomiasis (Chagas disease, caused by T. cruzi and transmitted by triatomine bugs), and leishmaniasis (a set of trypanosomal diseases caused by various species of Leishmania transmitted by sandflies).

 Evolution

 The family is known from fossils of the extinct genus Paleoleishmania preserved in Burmese amber dating to the Albian (100 mya) and Dominican amber from the Burdigalian (20–15 mya) of Hispaniola.
 The genus Trypanosoma is also represented in Dominican amber in the extinct species T. antiquus.

+The family contains both dixenous (two hosts in the life cycle) and monoxenous (one host in the life cycle) species.
+The dixenous lifestyle occurs in three lineages: one for plants (Phytomonas), two for vertebrates (Leishmania/Porcisia/Endotrypanum and Trypanosoma).
+These are believed to have evolved separately.
+The rest of the family is monoxenous, with the most common host being insects.

+The trypanosomatids are also notable for the presence of a glycosome, which contains sugar-breakdown enzymes that are most closely related to algae.
+Some researchers believe that the presence of an entire block of enzymes is indicative of a past where an ancestral trypanosomatid engulfed an alga (probably a green alga) and co-opted some of its genetic material.
+Regardless of the cause of this occurrence, this difference in sugar metabolism is a potential target of therapies.